serverless-components/tencent-examples/README.en.md

 [中文](./README.md) | **English**

-A collection of ready-to-deploy examples for Tencent.
+A collection of ready-to-deploy examples for Tencent Cloud.

 | Template | Description |
 | --- | --- |